rahulkavale/rahulkavale.github.io/_posts/2014-11-16-scrap-your-map-reduce.markdown

 	More examples can be found [here](https://github.com/rahulkavale/spark-examples).

 	I have used the Scala interface for Spark.
 The code looks quite self-explanatory.
-Notice `sparkContext` is the way you specify the Spark configuration, and other stuff.
+Notice `sparkContext` is the way you specify the Spark configuration, and connect to the cluster.
 The remaining code are just containing collection operations.
-One important point to note here is, since RDD is lazily evaluate, no code is getting executed on the cluster till the point we actually ask Spark, in this case to save the output to the destination path.
+One important point to note here is, since RDD is lazily evaluated, no code is getting executed on the cluster till the point we actually ask Spark, in this case to save the output to the destination path.
 	There are two kind of operations allowed on RDD,
 First one is, set of transformations, these operations do not evaluate, but rather produce new RDD, with the transformation to be applied.
 Spark creates a DAG of these transformations. e.g. map, flatMap, reduceByKey, groupByKey, join, etc.